33Chief/Pymaceuticals-Analysis/README.md

 * Generate a summary statistics table consisting of the mean, median, variance, standard deviation, and SEM of the tumor volume for each drug regimen.

 * Generate a bar plot using both Pandas's `DataFrame.plot()` and Matplotlib's `pyplot` that shows the total number of measurements taken for each treatment regimen throughout the course of the study.
+* Select a mouse that was treated with Capomulin and generate a line plot of tumor volume vs. time point for that mouse.

+* Generate a scatter plot of tumor volume versus mouse weight for the Capomulin treatment regimen.

+* Calculate the correlation coefficient and linear regression model between mouse weight and average tumor volume for the Capomulin treatment.
+Plot the linear regression model on top of the previous scatter plot.

+* Look across all previously generated figures and tables and write at least three observations or inferences that can be made from the data.
+Include these observations at the top of notebook.

+Here are some final considerations:

+* You must use proper labeling of your plots, to include properties such as: plot titles, axis labels, legend labels, _x_-axis and _y_-axis limits, etc.